root-project/root/README/ReleaseNotes/v632/index.md

 TChain::Add("/path/to/tree/subdir[0-9]/*.root")
 ```
 This grabs all the root files in subdirectories that have a name starting with `subdir` and ending with some digit.

+### Improved efficiency of TTree friends with indices

+`TTreeIndex` and `TChainIndex` classes now implement the `Clone` method such that it does not use the ROOT I/O to clone the
+index but just does a copy in memory.
+Notably, this improves processing efficiency for RDataFrame in multithreaded
+execution since the same index must be copied over to all the threads and attached to the current tree for proper
+event matching.

 ## Histogram Libraries